Avonmouth Light Railway: History

 The ALR was a project of the Kingsweston estate owned by the squire of Kingsweston, Dr Philip Napier Miles, and its headquarters were in the Kingsweston estate office in High Street, Shirehampton.
-This estate had owned much of the land in the area; Dr Miles’ father, Philip William Skynner Miles MP, had been responsible for promoting Avonmouth Docks, opened in 1877 on a large tract of his marshland.
+This estate had owned much of the land in the area; Dr Miles' father, Philip William Skynner Miles MP, had been responsible for promoting Avonmouth Docks, opened in 1877 on a large tract of his marshland.

 Acts of Parliament

-The plan for the line was deposited in November 1902, and an order for its construction was obtained in 1903 under the Light Railways Act of 1896; but with the task threatening not to be completed before the period specified in the Act expired, renewal was sought several times and obtained from 1909 to 1912, finally through the Avonmouth Light Railway (Revival and Extension of Time) Order of 1912, again under the Light Railways Act of 1896.
+The plan for the line was deposited in November 1902, and an order for its construction was obtained in 1903 under the Light Railways Act 1896 (59 & 60 Vict. c.
+48); but with the task threatening not to be completed before the period specified in the act expired, renewal was sought several times and obtained from 1909 to 1912, finally through the Avonmouth Light Railway (Revival and Extension of Time) Order 1912, again under the Light Railways Act 1896.
 The line was nevertheless not completed to the full original specification.